| "Meteorology is a branch of physics," a weather expert remarked

 of radiation were irrelevant, since adding more gas would make a difference

-in the crucial high, thin layers from which radiation did escape into space.
+in the crucial high, thin layers from which much of the radiation does escape into space.

 But the way radiation traversed the layers was attracting